Detailed applicant information may be found below and through the links to the right.

 On-Campus Student Housing Interest Form

-Southwestern is very pleased to offer 133 brand new, fully furnished, state-of-the-art apartments to our students, commencing Fall 2013.
-Complete the online form to indicate your potential interest in on-campus housing and assist us in planning for future occupancy.
+Southwestern is pleased to offer brand new, fully furnished, state-of-the-art apartments to our students.
+Please complete this online form to indicate your potential interest in on-campus housing and assist us in planning for future occupancy.
 Completing this form does not guarantee housing and this interest form is not an official application for housing.